DanielTweedy/hello-world/README.md

 # hello-world
-Obligatory hello world reference for learning about repositories.
+Obligatory hello world reference update for learning about repositories, issues, projects, and other stuff.

-Hello, I am Daniel "MelBrooksKA" from Tucson Arizona, United States.
+Hello, I am Daniel "MelBrooksKA" Tweedy from Tucson, Arizona.

 I am a person who does person-y things with other peoples, plants, animals, and inanimate objects, not the least of which includes computers.

-I am an aspiring Computer Programmer who is currently studying in college for a computer science degree.
+I am an aspiring programmer currently working on a BS in Computer Science at the University of Arizona.

-Programming Languages I Work with:
+Programming languages I work with:
-Java
+- Java
-Bash
+- Bash
-C - learning as of writting this
+- C
+- HTML, CSS, and JavaScript

-Programming Languages I know and might eventually learn:
+Programming languages I know about and might eventually learn:

-Python, C#, html, CSS, JavaScript, and Haskell
+Python, C#, Haskell, Ruby, Sinatra, Prolog, LISP, MySQL, Fortran, COBOL, Assembly, and Perl.